DLRP1995/Huey/CONTRIBUTING.md

 ## Contact
 If you have any questions or suggestions, feel free to reach out to us at admin@dlrp.ca.
 We are here to help and support you in your contribution journey.

+### Emergencies and Critical Issues
+- For critical issues that need immediate attention, please add `[Critical]` to your issue title, and send an email to `admin@dlrp.ca` with the issue link.

 By following these guidelines, you help us maintain the high standards of the Monkey Head Project and ensure that it remains a valuable resource for everyone.
 Happy coding!

-(NOTE: This content has been written or altered by an AI agent & is pending approval from a human counterpart.)
+*(NOTE: This content has been written or altered by an AI agent & is pending approval from a human counterpart.)*